IBM/openapi-validator/docs/openapi-ruleset-utilities.md

 ### `collectFromComposedSchemas(schema, collector, includeSelf, includeNot)`

-Returns an array of items collected by the provided `collector(schema) => item[]` function for a simple or composite schema, and deduplicate primitives in the result.
+Returns an array of items collected by the provided `collector(schema) => item[]` function for a simple or composite schema, and deduplicates primitives in the result.
 The collector function is not run for `null` or `undefined` schemas.

 #### Parameters

-- **`schema`** `<object>`: simple or composite OpenAPI 3.0 schema object
+- **`schema`** `<object>`: simple or composite OpenAPI 3.x schema object
 - **`collector`** `<function>`: a `(schema) => item[]` function to collect items from each simple schema
 - **`includeSelf`** `<boolean>`: collect from the provided schema in addition to its composed schemas (defaults to `true`)
 - **`includeNot`** `<boolean>`: collect from schemas composed with `not` (defaults to `false`)